NSHipster/articles/2019-09-16-apns-device-tokens.md

 involves converting `deviceToken` to a `String` and calling `replacingOccurrences(of:with:)`, this approach won't work in apps compiled with the iOS 13 SDK.
-**This is true whether your app is written in Swift or Objective-C**.
+This is true whether your app is written in Swift or Objective-C.

 {% endwarning %}